 Even now, back home, I’m still in awe of this opportunity.
 Every minute on the glacier was absolutely mind-blowing.

-Luckily, even once our time on the ice was over, the adventure continued.
+Luckily, the adventure continued even off the glacier.
 To get back to our starting point, the trail required some bouldering and down-climbing on rock walls.